 C-Qur Multi District Litigation (MDL)

 On October 11, 2016, C-Qur hernia mesh lawyers filed a motion seeking to create a federal docket for all C-Qur hernia mesh cases filed nationwide.
 The C-Qur lawyers asserted that the District of New Hampshire is the appropriate forum for consolidation.
 There were 13 C-Qur lawsuits pending in federal courts at the time of the filing.
 6 of the 13 C-Qur lawsuits were filed in the District of New Hampshire.
 The first C-Qur lawsuit filed in federal court was assigned to Judge Landya Boyer McCafferty in the District of New Hampshire.
-The C-Qur lawyers recommended Judge Landya B. McCafferty continue to preside over the entire litigation.
-There are now 24 C-Qur hernia mesh lawsuits filed in federal court.
+Our hernia mesh lawyers recommended Judge Landya B. McCafferty continue to preside over the entire litigation.
+There are now 30 C-Qur hernia mesh lawsuits filed in federal court.
 The MDL hearing for the C-Qur hernia mesh took place on December 1, 2016.
-Judge McCafferty was appointed to preside over the C-Qur MDL on December 8, 2016.
-The C-Qur MDL docket number is 2753.
+Judge McCafferty was appointed by the MDL panel to preside over the C-Qur MDL on December 8, 2016.
+The C-Qur hernia mesh MDL docket number is 2753.

 Atrium Hernia Mesh Lawsuit